phoenixlab/indiapolicy/index.md

 This privacy policy has been compiled to better serve those who are concerned with how their 'Personally Identifiable Information' (PII) is being used online.
 PII, as described in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.

 <br>
-<h4>What personal information do we collect from the people that visit our blog, website or app?</h4>
+<b>What personal information do we collect from the people that visit our blog, website or app?</b>

 When ordering or registering on our site, as appropriate, you may be asked to enter your mobile's camera permission, device storage read/write permissions, account permission, microphone permission, contacts permission, phone permission or other details to help you with your experience.

 <br>
-<h3>When do we collect information?</h3>
+<b>When do we collect information?</b>

 We collect information from you when you or enter information on our site.